qixin5/ssFix/README.md

 `Gzoltar Test Result Total:1827, fails: 1, GZoltar suspicious 8696`, it means the fault localization works.

-We basically have no control over GZoltar.
+We have no control over GZoltar.
 If you encounter any errors, you may consider reporting the errors to the GZoltar developers (mail@gzoltar.com).
 To reproduce our experimental results, you may use our fault localization result files available at `expt0/fauloc/rslt` under your ssFix directory